holidayextras/culture/readme-template.md

 ## Common Questions

 * Frequently asked questions that will help engineers
-* Link to repo experts if not listed
+* Link/State which stretch/guild would be best to chat with to answer questions not listed here